Generalized Probabilistic Approximate Optimization Algorithm: Methods

-The three strategies were constructed as follows: \begin{itemize} \item \textbf{Single-Schedule (SA):} We performed a grid search over \(\beta_\text{final}\) to find the single geometric schedule that produced the lowest average energy across all instances.
-This served as the baseline. \item \textbf{Two-Schedule PAOA:} The optimized baseline schedule was assigned to the ``heavy" nodes.
-The schedule for the "light" nodes was a scaled version of this baseline, where the optimal scaling factor was found via a separate grid search. \item \textbf{Multi-Schedule PAOA:} The baseline schedule was assigned to the single heaviest node.
-Schedules for the other heavy nodes were generated recursively, with each subsequent node's schedule scaled by a factor determined through grid search.
-All ``light" nodes shared a final, common schedule. \end{itemize}
+The two strategies were constructed as follows: \begin{itemize} \item Single-Schedule (SA): We performed a grid search over \(\beta_\text{final}\) to find the single geometric schedule that produced the lowest average energy across all instances.
+This served as the baseline. \item Two-Schedule PAOA: The optimized baseline schedule was assigned to the heavy nodes, as suggested by PAOA.
+For light nodes, we scale up the baseline schedule by a scaling factor that reflects the separation proposed by PAOA.
+Then, both geometric schedules are extrapolated to large number of layers to study the effect of deep PAOA. \end{itemize}

+In order to compare the two approaches, we define success probability as the ratio of the number of runs that hit the putative ground state to the total number of runs (i.e., 100 independent runs).
+The putative ground state was found by running a long simulated annealing with one million sweeps and ten independent runs; then choosing the lowest energy among all ten million states.